mrkamel/kafka_sync/README.md

 ## Streamer

-The `KafkaSync:Streamer` actually sends the the delay as well as instant messages to Kafka and is required for cases where you're using `#update_all`, `#delete_all`, etc. As you might now, `#update_all`, etc. is by-passing any model lifecycle callbacks, such that you need to tell KafkaSync about those updates.
+The `KafkaSync:Streamer` actually sends the delay as well as instant messages to Kafka and is required for cases where you're using `#update_all`, `#delete_all`, etc. As you might now, `#update_all`, etc. is by-passing any model lifecycle callbacks, such that you need to tell KafkaSync about those updates.